Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 5. What if I cannot afford arbitration fees?

-Some organizations offer fee waivers or reduced costs for consumers with limited financial resources.
+Some organizations offer fee waivers or reduced costs for consumers at a local employer resources.
 Assistance may also be available through local legal aid programs.

 Local Economic Profile: Pecos, Texas